MCKnaus/NuisanceParameters/README.md

 ### Bug reports & support

-The development version will soon be available using the `devtools`
+The development version is available using the `devtools` package:
-package:

 ``` r
 library(devtools)